s-espinosa/yaml_to_sql/tutorial.md

 ### Accessing our database in our TaskManager model

-Previously, we accessed our data in our YAML::Store file like so:
+Previously, in our `app/models/task_manager.rb` we accessed our data in our YAML::Store file like so:

 ```
 database.transaction do